DongheeHoh/dongheehoh.github.io/README.md

-# Donghee Hoh — Personal Site
+# Donghee Hoh — Research Website

-This repository hosts a simple academic website designed for GitHub Pages.
+This is my personal academic website hosted on GitHub Pages.
+I built it to share my research on photosynthetic regulation, natural genetic diversity, and plant resilience.

-## Deploy
+## How to deploy
-1) Create a repo named `<username>.github.io` or any repo and enable GitHub Pages on `main`.
+1. Create a repository named `<username>.github.io`, or use an existing repo with GitHub Pages enabled on the `main` branch.
-2) Upload the files in this folder.
+2. Upload the website files to the repository.
-3) Customize text in `index.html`, `research.html`, `publications.html`, `contact.html`.
+3. Edit text in `index.html`, `research.html`, `publications.html`, and `contact.html` as needed.
-4) Replace `assets/hero.jpg` with your own image or GIF.
+4. Replace or update images in the `assets/` folder (for example, `assets/Main2.png` for the homepage background).

-Colors and layout live in `css/site.css`.
+The overall style and color theme can be customized in `css/site.css`.